-I was born to a chemist and an artist in 1967.
+I was born to a chemist and an artist.
 I remember days spent at home, painting, coloring, and just being creative with whatever materials were handy.
 I also remember the permeating scents of beeswax, oil paint and turpentine, since my mother was an avid painter and batik artist.
 My friends always used to tell me that I was an artist, too.

 I graduated in 1989 with a BFA in drawing, painting and printmaking, and an almost-minor in music.
 During the summers off from school, I was the assistant director of the Lakes Art Center in Okoboji, Iowa, and also taught calligraphy classes and children’s marbling, papermaking and abstract painting.
 We lived in Seattle for six years, and returned to our families in Iowa, where I taught piano lessons for thirteen years.